 With waiting times at the airport, queueing up for your hire car, then driving for 4 hours, there’s not much else you will achieve today.
 Unfortunately, the drive to Graskop is not that interesting, so best to just get it out of the way.

-DAY 14 / EXPLORING THE MAGNIFICENT BLYDE RIVER CANYON
+DAY 14 / BLYDE RIVER CANYON

 Wake up fresh and spritely to explore the Blyde River Canyon, a 25km long, 750m deep canyon which makes it into the record books and the third largest canyon on earth.
 If you’re out in the morning, you’ll probably be treated to beautiful views as the mist and clouds cling to the canyon creating very atmospheric photographs.
 Make your way from Graskop along the R532 stopping at God’s Window, Bourke’s Luck Potholes and Three Rondavels, all of which provide beautiful viewpoints of the canyon.